Clive Jenkins: Involvement in politics

 A Labour government, under Harold Wilson, was elected in 1974.
 Jenkins was then appointed to the National Research and Development Council (NRDC), from 1974 to 1980.
 He sat on the committee that produced the Bullock Report (Industrial democracy) (1975–1977) as well as on the board of the British National Oil Corporation (1979–1982).

 During the 1975 referendum on Britain's membership of the EEC, Jenkins campaigned for Britain to leave the EEC.

 Following the Labour Party's heavy defeat in the 1983 election, Jenkins was instrumental in getting Neil Kinnock nominated to the leadership of the party.
 In 1988, shortly after ASTMS merged with TASS (the Technical, Administrative and Supervisory Section) to form MSF (Manufacturing, Science and Finance), Jenkins unexpectedly announced his retirement.
 He wrote an autobiography, All Against The Collar (1990).

+Personal life

+In 1963 Jenkins married Moira McGregor Hilley; they had a son and a daughter before their divorce in 1989.

 Retirement

-Upon retiring, Jenkins ran a bed and breakfast in St Helens, Tasmania, before he returned to Britain.
+Upon retiring, Jenkins- by then having divorced- went to Tasmania with "a beautiful girl friend" to run a hotel and restaurant, which proved "a foolish decision" as "within a year, the business and the affair collapsed" leaving him "back in London trying to pick up the threads of his life."
+He subsequently bought a house in the Cotswolds, but "maintained his villa in Tasmania".